 EcoPeace Middle East’s International Internship Program

-The EcoPeace internship is an opportunity for high-caliber international students and young professionals to gain first-hand experience in the emerging field of environmental peacemaking, as well as providing support for EcoPeace’s ongoing projects and programs.
+a) The EcoPeace internship is an opportunity for high-caliber local and international students and young professionals to gain first-hand experience in the emerging field of environmental peacemaking, as well as providing support for EcoPeace’s ongoing projects and programs.

 Positions are designed individually based on the needs of the organization and the different locations at the time of application and throughout the internship, taking into consideration the applicants qualifications.
 Potential areas for an internship include:

 (2) Assist in donor outreach, research on prospective donors and preparation of reports for current donors.

 (4) Potential to write an annual report or other needed documentation.

 (1) Can commit to at least 3 months, longer periods preferred.

 (3) Relevant academic degree an advantage.

 (4) Previous experience in resource development or donor relations.